Nethereum/Nethereum.Docs/docs/accounts.md

 ## When is an Ethereum account needed?

 Every transaction in Ethereum needs to be signed and sent by an account.
-Accounts need to sign transactions in order to authenticate as the one sending Ether or interacting with a smart contract.
+Accounts need to sign transactions in order to authenticate as the entity sending Ether or interacting with a smart contract.

 ## How to create a new Account?